 LOS ANGELES — A California jury on April 19 awarded $4,397,716 to a widow and two adult children for a man’s pericardial mesothelioma contracted after exposure to asbestos used in bowling balls (Barbara Vanni, et al. v.
 AMF Bowling Centers Inc., et al., No. BC544355, Calif.
 Super., Los Angeles Co.).

-PHILADELPHIA — The question of whether the Third Circuit U.S. Court of Appeals has jurisdiction to hear an appeal of a bankruptcy court’s denial of certification for a class of property owners seeking damages for asbestos from former Chapter 11 debtor W.R.
-Grace & Co. will be decided along with the merits of the appeal, a Third Circuit panel ruled Jan.
-10 (In re Grace & Co., et al., No. 18-1960, 3rd Cir.).
+PHILADELPHIA — A federal district court clearly erred in finding that a hospital’s appeal of a bankruptcy court’s denial of certification for a class of property owners seeking damages for asbestos use by former Chapter 11 debtor W.R.
+Grace & Co. was interlocutory and therefore had to be dismissed, the hospital argues in an April 11 opening brief in the Third Circuit U.S. Court of Appeals (In re Grace & Co., et al., No. 18-1960, 3rd Cir.).

 TACOMA, Wash. — Chapter 11 debtor Fraser’s Boiler Service Inc. on April 2 appealed a federal district court’s reversal of two bankruptcy court approvals of settlements with asbestos insurers totaling $13.7 million to the Ninth Circuit U.S. Court of Appeals (Fraser’s Boiler Service, Inc. v.
 Certain Underwriters at Lloyd’s, et al, No. 19-35269, 9th Cir.).